shundhammer/qdirstat/README.md

-- Move away from the arcane KDE build system: Back with KDE 1/2/3 it was the _Autotools_ with custom KDE extensions that only a handful people in the world really understood (I was not among them), later _CMake_ which is little better, just differently confusing.
+- Move away from the arcane KDE build system: Back with KDE 1/2/3 it was the _Autotools_ with custom KDE extensions that only a handful people in the world really understood and later _CMake_ which is little better, just differently confusing.

 Yes, there is a Qt4 / Qt5 port of KDirStat called K4DirStat.
 K4DirStat is an
 independent project that started when I had not worked on the old KDirStat for a long time (my last KDirStat release had been in mid-2006).

 QDirStat is based on that same code from the 2006 KDirStat.
-It's an 80% rewrite using a lot of newer Qt technologies.
-And there was a lot of cleaning up that old code base that had been long overdue.
+It's a rewrite of most of the KDirStat code using a lot of newer Qt technologies.
+And there was a lot of cleaning up that old codebase that had been long overdue.

 ## Features